 Gail Wilson is the Operations Coordinator.
 She has been with Madison SWCD since 2000 and is a Madison County native.
 She serves as the receptionist for the district, handles accounts payable and receivable, maintains financial records, prepares reports, payroll, and district sales.
 She maintains the district files and assists with all meetings, tours and workshops.
 She feels very fortunate to work with and for the great people of Madison County.

 Broc Sehen is the District Technician- Wildlife Specialist.
-He recently came to Madison SWCD from Columbus Public Health where he completed Lead Inspections and educated the public and clients on issues with lead in the environment.
+He joined Madison SWCD in 2021.
 Broc is a graduate of The Ohio State University School of Environment and Natural Resources, where he became familiar with environmental programs and policy as well as research and data collection techniques.
 Broc is from South Vienna, Ohio where he developed his passion for the environment and conservation through hunting, fishing, 4-H, and FFA.
 He is excited to help the residents of Madison County improve and maintain wildlife habitat and conservation efforts while also meeting landowner production goals and expectations.

 James Tillman is the District Conservationist for Madison and Clark Counties with the Natural Resources Conservation Service.
 James has been with NRCS since 2012, and enjoys working with a multitude of operations and managements.
 James began his career with NRCS through an internship.
 He has worked within multiple counties in and around Southwest Ohio, and is looking forward to providing service for many more years with the agency.